RackerWilliams/attributeMapping/docs/src/site/sphinx/intro.rst

    way by the mapping policy language.
 The datatypes and function libraries defined by the XPath standard are used in other policy languages such as XACML.
-In most cases, only basic understanding of XPath is required, see the XPath Basics appendix for a quick overview.
+In most cases, only basic understanding of XPath is required, see :doc:`xpath` for a quick overview.

 YAML 1.1
    YAML is a simple data serialization language that is designed to be human friendly.
 YAML is very similar to JSON but allows for useful features such as comments and the ability to easily input multi-line data.
-Attribute mapping policies are written in YAML, see the YAML Basics appendix for a quick overview.
+Attribute mapping policies are written in YAML, see :doc:`yaml` for a quick overview.

 What is Attribute Mapping?